rtucker1/Cyber-Notes/IntrotoLinuxSampleLesson.md

         - Are any other skills mentioned or associated with Linux.
             - For example: "Applicants must know Linux in order to complete _job functions x, y, z_.

-Monitor the class and address and complications that arise.
+Monitor the class and address any complications that arise.

 ### 3. Direct Instruction: Review Ubiquity of Linux (0:10) (Clock = 0:35)